briancrink/dotfiles/.bash/readme.md

 ### Regular Expression

-- type `grep` to search a file for a given string or expression
 - type `regex` regular expression
 - type `*` wildcard: use to find files with of matching specification
 - type `./` to run and evaluate file or script
 - type `sort` to sort alpha
 - type `sort -n` to sort numerically
 - type `diff` to output the difference of two files

+### Mastering Grep

+- `grep <Exception>`
+- type `grep` to search a file for a given string or expression
+- type `egrep` == `grep -e` to search for a pattern in each file, pattern interpreted as an extended regular expression use the pattern as a pattern
+- type `fgrep` == `grep -f` to search for a pattern in each file, pattern interpreted as a list of fixed strings obtains patterns from file (line by line)
+- type `grep <pattern> <file>`
+- type `grep -c` to output the # of lines the pattern is matched
+- type `grep -v` to output the lines without the matching pattern
+- type `grep -n` to output the line #'s with the matching pattern
+- type `grep ^<pattern>` to output only the lines beginning with the pattern
+- type `grep <pattern>$` to output only the lines ending with the pattern

 ### Run Shell Interpreter